AidanWarner97/tile-image-gen/README.md

 Contributions are welcome!
 Here are several ways you can contribute:

-- **[Submit Pull Requests](https://github.com/AidanWarner97/tile-image-gen/blob/main/CONTRIBUTING.md)**: Review open PRs, and submit your own PRs.
+- **Submit Pull Requests**: Review open PRs, and submit your own PRs.
-- **[Join the Discussions](https://github.com/AidanWarner97/tile-image-gen/discussions)**: Share your insights, provide feedback, or ask questions.
-- **[Report Issues](https://github.com/AidanWarner97/tile-image-gen/issues)**: Submit bugs found or log feature requests for Tile-image-gen.

 <details closed>
     <summary>Contributing Guidelines</summary>